FREE SHIPPING ON ORDERS OVER $100

 The low histamine diet: why you might need it

-Finding out that you have a histamine intolerance may come as a surprise.
-Some people may find it a huge relief.
-Finally, an explanation for their itchy eyes and runny nose!
+Finding out that you have a histamine intolerance may be something of a relief.
+Finally, an explanation for those itchy eyes and runny nose!

-In any case, the protocol is the same: switching to a low histamine diet.
+For most people, the best solution is a low-histamine diet.
 But what is that exactly?
 What foods are low in histamine and what foods are not?
 What even IS histamine?

 We’ll explain all that - and more.